Made from pasteurized cow's milk

 Flavour: buttery, spicy, tangy

 Leyden cheese (Leidse kaas in Dutch) is firm, yellow cumin spiced cheese made in the Netherlands.
-Made from pasteurised skimmed cow's milk, Leyden is very similar to Gouda in shape (round and flat), but has lower fat percentage, about 30 to 40%.
-This Dutch cheese is produced in factories and traditionally on farms in the historic area of Leiden.
+Made from pasteurised semi-skimmed milk of cow, Leyden is very similar to Gouda in shape (round and flat) but has a lower fat percentage, about 30 to 40%.
+This Dutch cheese is produced in factories and traditionally on farms in the historic area of Leiden (Leyden).

 The addition of cumin seeds gives the cheese a distinctive dry, tangy and spicy flavour, very unlike other Dutch cheeses.
 Cloves and Caraway seeds are also added occasionally for that extra boost.
 The wax-coated Leyden is a perfect addition to any cheese platter.
 Pairing it with an ice-cold beer or a Shiraz and dark malty bread will do wonders.